MicrosoftDocs/dynamics365smb-docs/business-central/across-faq.md

 ## Where is the save button?

-There is no *save* button on pages like you might be familiar with in other software.
-In [!INCLUDE[d365fin](includes/d365fin_md.md)], changes that you make to a field are automatically saved as soon as you move to the next field or close the page, that is, as long as there are no errors.
+There is no *save* button on pages like in other programs that you might be familiar with.
+In [!INCLUDE[d365fin](includes/d365fin_md.md)], changes that you make to a field are automatically saved as soon as you move to the next field or close the page, as long as there are no errors.
 When you make changes to a field and move to another field, you will see the text **Saving** in the top-right corner of the page, which will quickly change to **Saved** if no errors occur.
 If an error occurs, the text will change to **Not Saved**.

 ## See Also